 I wander back slowly to the visitor’s centre mulling over all we’ve seen and heard.
 Somewhere along the line today someone told us that there was a mine band and in one case one of the miners was a very good player and was offered a job playing for his living.
 He told his "employer" (the reason for the quotation marks will become clear) and they threatened to throw his whole family out if he left.
 Faced with that prospect he ended up staying.

 Time to get into the museum displays.
 There’s a range of local history recorded there.
 It’s not just about lead mining.
 I think my favourite was about the local embroidery industry.
-Local women were engaged in the production of handmade Ayrshire Lace and there are a number of pieces on display including an example of the pattern pieces they were provided with to work on that is partially completed.
+Local women were engaged in the production of handmade Ayrshire Lace and there are a number of pieces on display including a partially completed example of the pattern pieces they were provided with to work on.
 It is not much different from embroidery templates you can still buy today.
 Younger, less experienced embroiderers would do the simpler stitches and the more expert would specialise in the trickier parts.
 Before the industrial revolution the work paid reasonably well, but the woman who ran it was demanding as to the speed and quality of the finished work.
-Apparently she became very wealthy of the enterprise.
+Apparently she became very wealthy off the enterprise.

 Hubby was interested to hear about the mine manager’s son that lost an arm at the Battle of Culloden.
 When he was repatriated he went to work for his father as a book keeper calculating the weight of the lead.
 There was also a drum that is believed to have been used at the Battle of Waterloo, though some assumptions have been made as to how it was passed along following the battle.
 Of course the museum also has displays about the lead mining and the community have made some convincing mock ups including a forge.
 It’s only small but it is interesting.